Iximiel/plumed-school-benchmark/Tutorial.md

 1000 1.150924
 ```

-and with a simple Python script:
+Using the following simple Python script:
 ```python
 import matplotlib.pyplot as plt import numpy as np